 Individuals who establish entitlement to an official visa classification (e.g., A, G, C-3, NATO) are exempt from paying visa fees.
 Additionally, individuals holding diplomatic passports may also be exempt from visa fees regardless of visa classification and purpose of travel, if they meet one of the qualifying categories defined in 22 CFR 21.26 (c)(1)(i) through (xvi).
 Possession of a diplomatic passport or the equivalent is not by itself sufficient to qualify for a no-fee diplomatic visa.
 The consular officer will make the determination whether the visa applicant qualifies for an exemption of fees under U.S. immigration laws.
 Official passport holders are not charged for official visas, but are required to pay visa application and reciprocal issuance fees, if applicable, for all non-official visas.

 Immediate family members are defined as the spouse and unmarried sons and daughters of any age who are members of the household, even if studying in a different location.
 Application procedures are the same as for the principal applicant.
+Important Notice: Effective immediately, U.S. embassies and consulates will adjudicate visa applications that are based on a same-sex marriage in the same way that we adjudicate applications for opposite gender spouses.
 Immediate family members may also include someone who will reside regularly in the household of the principal applicant, is not a member of some other household, and is recognized as an immediate family member of the principal alien by the sending Government or International Organization, as demonstrated by eligibility for rights and benefits such as the issuance of a diplomatic or official passport or other similar documentation, or travel or other allowances.
 Those who may qualify for immediate family status on this basis include: any other relative, by blood, marriage, or adoption, of the principal alien or spouse; a domestic partner; and a relative by blood, marriage, or adoption of the domestic partner.
 The term "domestic partner" for the purpose of this section means a same-sex domestic partner.
 Domestic partners may be issued diplomatic visas if the sending state would provide reciprocal treatment to domestic partners of U.S. Mission members.
 Individuals who do not qualify as immediate family, as described above, may otherwise potentially qualify for a B-2 visa.
 B visa applicants are required to pay visa application and reciprocal issuance fees, if applicable.

 Personal employees, attendants, domestic workers, or servants of individuals who hold a valid G-1 through G-4, or NATO-1 through NATO-6 visa, may be issued a G-5 or a NATO-7 visa, if they meet the requirements.